OCTRON-tracking/OCTRON-docs/docs/annotating.md

     - **Points:** click on a points layer and make sure the ➕ symbol is selected in the *layer controls* panel.
 Use your mouse to left-click on the object you want to track; you should see a translucent mask appear covering that object (provided the *mask* layer for that label has not been toggled invisible).
 Right-click on anything that should *not* be included in that mask.
 The more clicks you make of both kinds, the more refined the mask becomes.
 Note: the clicks do not have to be very precise.

         ??? note "How to remove unwanted points"
-            If you make a mistake and would like to remove a point, click the ✖️ symbol in the *layer controls* and left-click on the point you would like to remove to delete it.
+            If you make a mistake and would like to remove a point, select the point with the --selector symbol-- in the *layer controls* and then click on the ✖️ symbol to delete it.

     - **Shapes:** click on a shapes layer and select the type of shape you want to use in the *layer controls*.
-Note that the square behaviour different from the other shapes:
+Note that the square behaviour is different from the other shapes:
         - **Rectangle:** left-click and drag the shape around the object you want to label, and release.
 OCTRON will automatically try to identify the structure you want to label within that shape.
         - **Any other shape:** left-click and drag and release (e.g. for the circle shape), or left-click around the shape you want to label (e.g. for the polygon shape).